 - U.S. or foreign government ID

 Visitors who are unable to produce identification acceptable to the VIS must meet with a building administrator or school security immediately.
 Visitors with a legitimate educational purpose in the building will be granted access for such purpose subject to any conditions imposed by the school.

 All state and federal laws will be adhered to for any individual positively identified as a registered sex offender.

 Data generated by the VIS shall not be used for any purpose other than the identification of registered sex offenders, monitoring the security and safety of students and staff, and logging volunteer hours.

-The Department of Safety, Security & Risk Management shall be responsible for implementing and monitoring this regulation.
+The Department of Safety & Security shall be responsible for implementing and monitoring this regulation.